sveltejs/rfcs/text/0003-reactive-declarations.md

 The useful thing about computed properties is that they are only recalculated when their inputs change, side-stepping a common performance problem that affects some frameworks in which derived values must be recalculated on every render.
 Unlike some other frameworks that implement computed properties, the compiler is able to build a dependency graph of computed properties at *compile time*, enabling it to sort them topologically and generate highly efficient code that doesn't depend on expensive *run time* dependency tracking.

-RFC 1 glosses over the loss of computed properties, suggesting that we could simply replace them with functions:
+RFC 1 initially glossed over the loss of computed properties, suggesting that we could simply replace them with functions:

 ```html
 <script>